 What is the shelf life of hot sauce?

 Like other foods, a “best by” date denotes quality rather than safety.
-So, as long as it’s unopened and in good shape, go ahead and use it.
+So, if it’s unopened and in good shape, use it.

 It will be edible for at least a half year to a year after the recommended date.
 However, you should expect a minor change in flavor.
 If something does not meet your expectations, it is always preferable to get a new bottle.

 Once opened, hot sauce will keep its freshness for 6 months in a pantry and much longer if refrigerated continuously.

 “How long does hot sauce last?”
 The actual lifespan is heavily influenced by the formulation and preparation methods (which vary by brand) and storage conditions.